ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/update.rst

     PUT /v3/victimAttributes/1
     {
         "default": true,
-        "value": "Based on additional analysis, it was determined that this victim’s social media, bank, and email accounts were hacked as the result of a phishing attack."
+        "value": "Based on additional analysis, it was determined that this victim's social media, bank, and email accounts were hacked as the result of a phishing attack."
     }

 JSON Response